-\mainthmsimplicial \proclaim Proposition. \vreedygen\ is applicable to the following choices of~$C$, constructed exactly like $@CMC$ (\vcmczfc), but with the indicated changes to objects and morphisms: \li left proper miniature model categories and left Quillen functors; \li miniature simplicial model categories and simplicial left Quillen functors; \li left proper miniature simplicial model categories and simplicial left Quillen functors; \endlist Here a $(κ,λ)$-miniature simplicial model category is a $(κ,λ)$-^{miniature model category} (^!{miniature model category}) enriched over the cartesian model category of $λ$-small simplicial sets.
+\proclaim Proposition. ^^={main theorem simplicial} ^!{Reedy generalized equivalence} is applicable to the following choices of~$C$, constructed exactly like $@CMC$ (^!{CMC}), but with the indicated changes to objects and morphisms: \li left proper miniature model categories and left Quillen functors; \li miniature simplicial model categories and simplicial left Quillen functors; \li left proper miniature simplicial model categories and simplicial left Quillen functors; \endlist Here a $(κ,λ)$-miniature simplicial model category is a $(κ,λ)$-^{miniature model category} (^!{miniature model category}) enriched over the cartesian model category of $λ$-small simplicial sets.

 \proof Proof.
 This is an immediate consequence of the construction of $"MInd_ν$ as a left Bousfield localization of the category of simplicial presheaves on a small category.
 We remark that the notions of left properness and simpliciality for ^{miniature model categories} match the same notions for combinatorial model categories: see Low [\Heart, Remark~5.17] for left proper model categories and Low [\Heart, Remark~5.19] for simplicial model categories.